rotators/Fo1in2/Tools/ScanMsg/README.md

 as well as weird syntax which might lead to problems.

 In case application wasn't started from command line, log file is created.

-Originally created for Shattered Destiny 3 by Lexx